yooynas/talks-1/Recipes with APIO/Recipes with APIO.md

 ---

 An API that publish Liferay Portal organisations as restaurants.
 And also publish their recipes.
-And follows standards.
-And allows collection pagination.
+And follows standards. **And works!**

----

-An API that publish Liferay Portal organisations as restaurants.
-And also publish their recipes.
-And follows standards.
-And allows collection pagination.
-And works.

 ---